 Stewardship: The resources Feed the Need is blessed with will be used with integrity in bringing glory to the Kingdom of Christ.

-Servant Leadership: You must always approach your role with an attitude of service.
-You are not there to be served, but to serve others in a way that is contagious so that none may boast of their own achievements.
+Servant Leadership: We must always approach your role with an attitude of service.
+We are not there to be served, but to serve others in a way that is contagious so that none may boast of their own achievements.

 Mercy: No one deserves Jesus, His salvation to us was a gift that was freely given.
 We are to conduct ourselves in this manner and bring that message to all who will hear it.